100ideas/rainbowreader/README.md

 #Rainbow Reader

-Rainbow Reader is software that photographs and analyzes petri dishes containing visible bacterial colonies using the open-source colony counting software [OpenCFU](https://github.com/qgeissmann/OpenCFU).
+Rainbow Reader is a [meteor](http://meteor.com) application that photographs and analyzes petri dishes containing visible bacterial colonies using [OpenCFU](https://github.com/qgeissmann/OpenCFU), [gphoto2](http://gphoto.org/), and an optional barcode scanner for sample tracking.

 It is powered by Meteor and Node.js, supplying a user interface in web browser.
 It connects by USB to a Motorola DS457 barcode scanner and gphoto2-compatible camera.
 It also optionally sends data to [ecolor](https://github.com/intron/ecolor), a sister meteor app that presents live visualizations of the aggregated measurements.

 Both apps were developed for a prototype biotech exhibit at [The Tech Museum of Innovation](http://www.thetech.org/) in San Jose.